danskernesdigitalebibliotek/dpl-platform/documentation/platform-environment.md

 ## Environment infrastructure.
 ![](diagrams/render-png/dpl-platform-azure.png)

-A platform environment contains the following primary infrastructure resources.
+A platform environment uses the following Azure infrastructure resources.

 - A virtual Network - with a subnet, configured with access to a number of services.
 - A Storage account used for storing logs and the file-shares the sites uses.